nullstalgia/redefaulter/README.md

 ### Windows-specific options

 - `unify_communications_devices` - Any actions a profile takes towards a role, will also apply to the Communications variant of it.
-  - All communications entries are ignored, higher priority files that change just communications device will be ignored.
+  - When true, all communications entries are ignored.
+Any higher priority profile entries that change only communications device will be ignored.

 ## Profiles

+Profiles priorities are sorted by filename.
+An example of this is if profile `00-vrserver` and `01-notepad` are *both* active and are setting the same role, `00-vrserver`'s device will take priority.

+If a device in a higher priority cannot be found, it will try to fall back to lower priority active profile's devices.

 Example: